tiprankstipranks

 Our operations are subject to a wide range of general and industry-specific environmental laws and regulations; changes to this legal and regulatory landscape could limit our business activities and increase our operating costs.

 Our operations are subject to a wide range of general and industry-specific environmental laws and regulations.
 Certain regulations applicable to our operations, including the OSHA and the TSCA in the U.S. and the REACH directive in Europe, the United Kingdom and other countries, prescribe limits restricting exposure to several chemicals used in our operations, including certain forms of formaldehyde, a raw material used in the manufacture of some lignin-based dispersants.
 Future studies on the health effects of chemicals used in our operations may result in additional regulation or new requirements, which might further restrict or prohibit the use of, and exposure to, these chemicals.
 Additional regulation of or requirements for such chemicals could require us to change our operations, and these changes could affect the quality or types of products we manufacture and/or materially increase our costs.
-Increased focus by governmental entities on environmental issues and sustainability may result in new or increased regulations.
-Changes in environmental laws and regulations, or their application, could subject Ingevity to significant additional capital expenditures and operating expenses in future years.
+Increased focus by governmental entities on environmental issues and sustainability have resulted in a complex landscape of new or increased regulations.
+Changes in environmental laws and regulations, or their application, could subject Ingevity to significant additional capital expenditures and operating expenses.
 Additionally, changes in the regulation of greenhouse gases, as well as future climate change laws and regulations, depending on their nature and scope, could subject our operations to significant additional costs or limits on operations.
-Our manufacturing facilities use energy, including electricity and natural gas and some of our plants emit amounts of greenhouse gas that may in the future be affected by legislative and regulatory efforts to limit greenhouse gas emissions.
+Our manufacturing facilities use energy, including electricity and natural gas and some of our plants emit amounts of greenhouse gasses that may in the future be affected by legislative and regulatory efforts to limit greenhouse gas emissions.
 Potential consequences could include increased energy, transportation, and raw material costs and may require us to make additional investments in facilities and equipment or limit our ability to grow.
 Any such changes are uncertain and, therefore, it is not possible for Ingevity to predict with certainty the amount of additional capital expenditures or operating expenses that could be necessary for compliance with respect to any such changes.
 Independent of any such regulation, increased public awareness and adverse publicity about potential impacts on climate change or environmental harm from us or our industry could harm our reputation or otherwise impact Ingevity adversely.
-In recent years, investors have also begun to show increased interest about sustainability and climate change as it relates to their investment decisions.
-We have set targets for greenhouse gas reductions and related sustainability goals.
+In recent years, some investors have also begun to show increased interest about sustainability and climate change as it relates to their investment decisions.
+We have set targets for greenhouse gas emissions and related sustainability goals.
 There can be no assurance that we will meet these targets and goals.
 If we fail to achieve our sustainability goals or reduce our impact on the environment or if we are unable to respond or are perceived to be inadequately responding to sustainability concerns, we may receive adverse publicity, and certain investors may divert from, or avoid investing in, our securities, which could have a negative impact on our business and reputation.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.